roman-milk/roman-milk.github.io/making-scents.md

  "I just hope some jerk doesn't hurt her like that again."
 Kevin said and then stayed quiet for the rest of the drive.

  Donald was relieved to get out of the car.
 If Kevin knew anything, he didn't say and not knowing seemed to be worse than just coming clean about what had happened.
 He went back into his building and up the elevator to his floor, remembering his run in with Mariko on the way up.
 He walked down the hall and entered his apartment to find his biggest surprise yet.
-Report_Story #1